vidarr/ringbuffer/readme.md

 ```

+But if we execute the tests, we encounter `SEGFAULTS`.
-But wait, if we would use this function like
+The problem is, if we look at this code:

 ```c